gguarnay/42/README.md

 # Libft - @42Born2Code

 My implementation of some of the Standard C Library functions including some additional ones.

 NOTE: this README.md is largely inspired by [@R4meau](https://github.com/R4meau/).
 So go check his [projects](https://github.com/R4meau/)!

 ## Table of Contents
 * What is libft?
 * What's in it?
 * How does it work?
-* How do I use the library?
 * How do I test it?
-How do I test my own implementations?
-   - To test the code in this repo
-   - To test your own code
-* Example usage

 ## What is libft?
 [Libft]() is an individual project at [42](https://www.42.us.org/) that requires us to re-create some standard C library functions including some additional ones that can be used later to build a library of useful functions for the rest of the program.